newsuk/times-components-native/README.md

 Tests are currently using [jest](https://jestjs.io/) to run so if you want to debug any test follow these steps:

-1. (FIND YOUR TEST COMMAND) `jest --config="./packages/provider/__tests__/jest.config.js"`.
-Depending on what directory we start the tests from, the `--config` directory may differ.
-My currenct directory is at the repo root: `times-components`.
+1. (FIND YOUR TEST COMMAND) `jest --config="./test-setup/jest.android.config.js"`.
+Depending on whether you want to run android/ios/common unit tests, the `--config` directory may differ.

-2. See your test command from the `package.json` for the speciffic package you want to check out.

-> NOTE: If you don't have jest installed globally, you can use it locally from the `node_modules/.bin/jest`

-3. (START TESTS IN DEBUG MODE) We need to start the same command but through node while in debug mode like so:
+2. (START TESTS IN DEBUG MODE) We need to start the same command but through node while in debug mode like so:
-   `node --inspect-brk ./node_modules/.bin/jest --config="./packages/provider/__tests__/jest.config.js" --runInBand`
+   `node --inspect-brk ./node_modules/.bin/jest --config="./test-setup/jest.android.config.js" --runInBand`

 > NOTE: `--runInBand` is a `jest` flag that runs all tests serially in the current process.
 If we don't add this flag, only the node process that started `jest` will be debuggable.

-4. (ADD DEBUG STATEMENTS) Normaly we would add breakpoints, but when remote debugging that's not always possible, because the files we need to put the breakpoints on aren't loaded yet by `jest`.
+4. (ADD DEBUG STATEMENTS) Normally we would add breakpoints, but when remote debugging that's not always possible, because the files we need to put the breakpoints on aren't loaded yet by `jest`.
 So in order to make the debugger stop where we want it to, we need to add [`debugger;`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statements instead of breakpoints in the code and re-transpile if necessary.

 5. (ATTACH TO WEB SOCKET) Once we've started the tests in debug mode, we need to attach to it: